Yushi5058/Yushi5058/README.md

 ___
 # ABOUT ME

-Hello!
-I'm Yushi, a self-taught front-end developer with a passion for technology and strong drive to learn.
-I have dedicated countless hours to self-study and hands-on projects to develop my technical and soft skills.
-I'm a Vim/Neovim lover who uses it in my daily dev workflow.
-I'm also a linux enthusiast and FOSS enjoyer and I'm looking forward to contribute in the Open Source Community.
+Hi, I'm Yushi, a self-taught front-end developer who's passionate about coding.
+After almost a year of self-study, I have developed a keen interest in DevOps and I am currently expanding my knowledge in this area.
+I am excited to combine my academic coursework with practical skills to excel in the field.
+Let's build the future together!

 # ACTIVITY